1786: Hannah Ocuish, age 12

 Her conduct, as appeared in evidence before the honorable Superior Court was marked with almost every thing bad.
 Theft and lying were her common vices.
 To these were added a maliciousness of disposition which made the children in the neighborhood much afraid of her.
 She had a degree of artful cunning and sagacity beyond many of her years.

 This description, expressed in terms designed to emphasize the importance of training children in obedience, may or may not be accurate.
-Regardless, all evidence suggests that Hannah was alone in a hostile world (Some historians have suggested that she may also have been mentally retarded).
+Regardless, all evidence suggests that Hannah was alone in a hostile world.

 On July 21, 1786, someone found Eunice Bolles’ body at the side of the road outside Norwich, Conn.
 The corpse displayed signs of extreme trauma: “the head and body were mangled in a shocking manner, the back and one arm broken, and a number of heavy stones placed on the body, arms and legs.”
 Investigators questioned Hannah, who initially denied any involvement, but mentioned that she had seen a group of boys on the road earlier.
 The town officials did not believe her.
 On July 22, “she was closely questioned, but repeatedly denied that she was guilty.”
 Still unconvinced, the investigators “carried [Hannah] to the house where the body lay, and being charged with the crime, burst into tears and confessed that she killed her, saying if she could be forgiven she would never do so again.”